Already you knew my soul;

 Indeed, God saw all that Mary would do in life even before He fashioned her soul and sanctified it with His grace.
 Foreseeing all her actions, every one of them written in the Book of Life, culminating on Calvary at the foot of the Cross, God decreed that Mary should come into being to collaborate with Him in redeeming fallen man.
 It was by His grace that God worked through Mary “both to will and to work” together with Him “for His good pleasure” (Phil 2:13), for “God desires that everyone be saved and come to the knowledge of the truth” (1 Tim 2:4).

 Since Mary’s body held no secret from God while she was being molded in the depths of her mother’s womb, God could appear to Abraham and tell him to sacrifice his only son upon the altar in the land of Moriah.
-God saw His handmaid offering up her own body – the fruit of her womb – as a living sacrifice, holy and pleasing to Him (this being her true spiritual worship) in the Temple and on Golgotha, while He was even speaking to Abraham (Rom 12:1-2).
+God saw His handmaid offering up her own body – the fruit of her womb - as a living sacrifice, holy and pleasing to Him (this being her "true spiritual worship") in the Temple and on Golgotha, while He was even speaking to Abraham (Rom 12:1-2).
 Abraham’s offering up of Isaac in faithful obedience to the will of God prefigures Christ’s offering of himself on Calvary, but not without his mother’s maternal sacrifice as an essential component.
 Our Lord’s Cross stood atop the same mountain on which Abraham had built his altar.
-Yet God would send no angel to Our Lady of Sorrows to deliver her only beloved Son from the altar of holocaust.
+Yet God would send no angel to Our Lady of Sorrows to deliver her only beloved Son from the altar of the holocaust.

-Unless Mary freely declared, “Be it done to me according to your word” in faith and charity, she would have had no fruit to provide from her maternal womb as a burnt sin offering for mankind most pleasing and acceptable to God.
+Unless Mary freely declared, “Be it done to me according to your word” in faith and charity, she would have had no fruit to provide from her maternal womb as a burnt sin offering for humanity most pleasing and acceptable to God.
 But every one of Mary’s days was decreed before even one of them came into being.
 God saw how valiant a woman she would be just by having created her.
 If Abraham were willing to consecrate his only beloved Son to God and offer him back as a pleasing sacrificial offering in faith, it was only because Mary would give her assent to the will of God in faith, despite all the obscurity.
-Jesus would take the place of Isaac and offer himself to atone for the sins of the world since his mother was first willing to die to her maternal self and offer the fruit of her womb back to God for mankind’s redemption.
+Jesus would take the place of Isaac and offer himself to atone for the sins of the world since his mother was first willing to die to her maternal self and offer the fruit of her womb back to God for humankind's redemption.

 Everything that began in salvation history with Abraham and Isaac and reached its completion with Mary and Jesus rested on that climactic moment when the angel Gabriel appeared to the young maiden in the month of Nisan (March).
 How all creation must have held its breath in anxious suspense at that pivotal moment.
 Since Mary believed what was spoken to her by the Lord through His messenger and obeyed God, the promise made to Abraham could be fulfilled: that he becomes the father of many nations which should include the Gentiles.
 This blessing Abraham received from God for having believed and obeyed Him was validated by the Divine oath God swore in view of Mary’s obedient act of faith in charity and grace.

-Because of her salutary consent to be the mother of the Messiah, even Isaiah could infallibly prophesy the virgin birth (7:14), since every one of Mary’s days was decreed by God, meaning all that He infallibly knew of Mary, His handiwork, shall be.
+Because of her salutary consent to be the mother of the Messiah, even Isaiah could infallibly prophesy the virgin birth (7:14), since every one of Mary's days was decreed by God, meaning all that He infallibly knew of Mary, His handiwork, shall be.
 What God infallibly knows will be cannot be otherwise.
 Indeed, even the creation of Adam and Eve rested on Mary’s Fiat in view of their fall from grace to the detriment of humanity.
-An even greater good than the original paradise that was lost was the purpose of the creation of mankind.
+An even greater good than the original paradise that was lost was the purpose of the creation of humankind.
 This could only come about by the incarnation of Christ and his death and resurrection.
 But there could be no incarnation without Mary, the promised free woman, whom God put at enmity with the serpent as His collaborator.

 Hence, God knew that Mary would freely and meritoriously give her consent in a spirit of joy before she would even declare her Fiat.
 That is why He sent the angel Gabriel to her, having first prepared His faithful handmaid with a fullness of grace (Lk 1:28).
 Mary’s Son was to be the Father’s ‘suffering servant’ who would restore the lost house of Israel (Jacob) and bring back the faithful remnant to Himself (Isa.
 53).
 And her Son was to be made “a light for the Gentiles” that God’s “salvation may reach to the ends of the earth” (Isa.
 49:6), but by being conceived and born of the faithful and humble Virgin (Isa 7:14).